 Intended Audience: Collaborative Instructors

-This article pertains to courses taught by local teachers as part of a collaborative partnership.
+This article pertains to courses taught by a local teacher as part of a collaborative partnership.